hotosm/ActivationCurriculum/validation-role/validation-activator-endorsement.md

 ## Part 1: Introduction

-In an email to your mentor, briefly tell us why you are interested in performing this role and why you think it is important to a successful Activation.
+In the text box below, briefly tell us why you are interested in performing this role and why you think it is important to a successful Activation.

 ## Part 2: Tile Validation

-Validate any project tile, giving appropriate feedback to the mapper; provide a link to the project tile in an email to your mentor.
+Validate any project tile, giving appropriate feedback to the mapper; provide a link to the project tile in the text box below.

 ## Part 3: Activation Validation